-The security of Pakistan's nuclear weapons could also be jeopardized by another conflict between India and Pakistan, Krepon argued, explaining that an "escalating war with nuclear forces in the field would increase the probability of accidents, miscalculations, and the use of nuclear weapons."
-This is because
+In addition to the above scenarios, the security of Pakistan's nuclear weapons could also be jeopardized by another conflict between India and Pakistan, Michael Krepon argued, explaining that an "escalating war with nuclear forces in the field would increase the probability of accidents, miscalculations, and the use of nuclear weapons."
+This is because when tensions rise precipitously with India, the readiness level of Pakistan's nuclear deterrent also rises.
+Because the geographical coordinates of Pakistan's main nuclear weapon storage sites, missile, and air bases can be readily identified from satellites-and therefore targeted by opposing forces-the dictates